Live at Joe’s Pub

 "This is trumpeter Shunzo Ohno’s 18th studio album, a mixture of digital and acoustic instrumentation that demonstrates his prowess as a composer and arranger as well as a performing musician."
 Read the full review here.

-For ReNew
+for ReNew

 CHRIS SPECTOR